Chia-Network/chia_rs/README.md

 You may need a python virtual environment activated for the tests to link.
 This seems to be caused by the pyo3 dependency in the `wheel`.

+To run the python tests, check out the README in the `wheel` folder.

 # Benchmarks

 To run benchmarks for a specific crate: